hassansuhaib/100-days-of-code/log.md

 ### Day 27: March 10, 2020.

 **Today's Progress:** Worked on Project 4 of Responsive Web Design at @freeCodeCamp.
 After making the project I realized that I messed up the design.
 Watched @florinpop1705's video for guidance and turns out there's so much stuff that I don't know :( Although I am trying my best to learn it all.
 I still don't know what overflow does and couldn't understand it even upon looking it up.
 Will try again.
 I need to revise Flex and Grid once again!
 That's been it for today.
 Peace ✌️

+### Day 28: March 11, 2020.

+**Today's Progress:** Completed some lessons on JavaScript which makes 80% of Progress in the JavaScript course at
+@freeCodeCamp.
+I'm really feeling lazy these days and I don't know what's the remedy for that.
+Tomorrow I will write a lot of code though.